-During spring 2021, the subsequent assessment in line with Article 30(4) of the FCA guideline revealed that the hedging opportunities in the Estonian bidding zone were no longer insufficient.
+The assessment in line with Article 30(4) of the FCA guideline revealed that the hedging opportunities in the Estonian bidding zone were no longer insufficient.
 This was largely due to the fact that previously the Estonian market participants had used the Helsinki EPAD as their main hedging tool due to the low liquidity of the Tallinn EPAD.
 The changes in the markets resulted in decreased correlation between the Finnish and Estonian bidding zones, making it impossible for the Estonian market participants to acquire a sufficient hedge using the Helsinki EPAD.
 The Finnish and Estonian NRAs came to the conclusion that the hedging opportunities were insufficient and agreed to request the Finnish and Estonian TSOs to issue transmission rights on the FI-EE -border.
-Energy Authority gave its decision on the matter in June 2021 and the Finnish and Estonian TSOs are now preparing the newly applicable relevant methodologies for regulatory approval in order for transmission rights to be issued on the FI-EE -border.

-What comes to the FI-SE1 and FI-SE3 bidding zone borders and the respective decision, Energy Authority has assessed in spring 2021 the FI bidding zone and concluded that there are not sufficient hedging opportunities available in the electricity forward markets.
-On the other side of the border, concerning bidding zones SE1 and SE3, the Swedish NRA respectively concluded that sufficient hedging opportunities are offered in the Swedish bidding zones.
-The Finnish and Swedish NRAs were thus unable to agree on the decision in line with article 30 of the FCA Guideline.
-Due to this, the Finnish and Swedish NRAs agreed in March 2022 to request for ACER to adopt a decision either under Article 30(5)(a) or under Article 30(5)(b) of the FCA Guideline concerning the FI-SE1 and FI-SE3 bidding zone borders.
-ACER 's decision is expected during fall of 2022.
+The Energy Authority has assessed, in spring 2021, the Finnish bidding zone and concluded that there are not sufficient hedging opportunities available in the electricity forward markets.
+However, the Finnish and Swedish NRAs were unable to agree on the decision in line with article 30 of the FCA Guideline.
+Due to this, ACER adopted a decision under Article 30(5)(b) of the FCA Guideline concerning the FI-SE1 and FI-SE3 bidding zone borders in September 2022 2022.
+A joint proposal from Finnish and Swedish TSOs on improving hedging opportunities is expected in 2023.